 The periodogram (Eq.
-1) of the spring water levels and the inclinometer displacements further support the comprehension of the snowmelt role in increasing landslide movement rate Fig. 3.
+1) of the spring water levels and the inclinometer displacements in the time interval 17/10/2020 - 10/06/2024 further supports the comprehension of the snowmelt role in increasing landslide movement rate Fig. 4.

 A peak at approximately 365 days was detected, indicating the presence of an annual component in the water level signal.
-This finding suggests a relatively consistent pattern typical of spring discharge across hydrological years.
+This finding suggests a relatively consistent pattern typical of a mountain spring discharge across hydrological years, as the snowmelt process occurs once a year.
 However, additional significant peaks appear in the water level response, recurring at frequency ranging between 0.005 and 0.015.
 These peaks are attributed to the spring's greater sensitivity to surface runoff and rainfall events.
 The hydrometric level pattern depends on the position of the spring monitoring.
-Indeed, Cordeminas spring is embedded in a shallow system, which makes it strongly influenced by rapid flow contributions, characterised by water level peaks following intense rainfall events, which overlap with the base flow component driven by snow accumulation.
+Indeed, Cordeminas spring is embedded in a shallow system, which makes it strongly influenced by rapid flow contributions, characterised by water level peaks following intense rainfall events (period Apr-Nov 2021 taken as an example in Fig. 5), which overlap with the base flow component driven by snow accumulation.